 Would you guys kill me if I give you yet another Caramelized Onion Dip?
 Already, I have a Skinny Caramelized Onion Dip, Classic Lipton’s Onion Soup Dip and Caramelized Onion and Bacon Dip.
 But just one more, this Classic French Onion Dip for New Year’s…then we can all go through several weeks of Healthy…

-Ok, that was uncalled for (and not even “G” rated) but I will make my annual attempt and this year am determined to make lifestyle changes!!
+Ok, sorry to remind you, but I will make my annual attempt at eating better soon and this year am determined to make lifestyle changes!!
 So be prepared!
 But in the meantime, indulge.
 Make this absolutely stellar Classic French Onion Dip.
 And try not to lick the bowl, ok.
 Or at least not in front of the company.

 About Classic French Onion Dip:

 Classic French Onion Dip is really a gorgeous dip.
 It has a substantial, thick, creamy base that stands up so well to the flavors of the real deal, slowly caramelized onions.
 It delivers on taste and texture, both important factors in a really great Onion Dip.
 It really is one of my very favorite dips of all time.